 Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.

-The Board comprises six directors, of whom four are independent directors.
-The Board members are:
+As at the date of this Annual Report, the Board comprises six directors, of whom four are independent directors and they are:

 Details of the directors' qualifications, background and working experience are set out under the "Board of Directors" section of this Annual Report.